 Draco soaked up every word.
 His mother was dead and it was like a message from the grave... the last thing she would say to him.

-He and his mother would have lengthy philosophical conversations between them.
-That particular conversation was about things that were the most important things in life... a long list.
+He knew exactly what his mother was talking about.
+For they would have lengthy philosophical conversations between them.
+It was a way for her to teach him life lessons deemed worthy of passing along.
+That particular conversation touched on the most important things in life... a long list.

 Draco had guessed 'Love' as the greatest, most important thing of all.
 But Narcissa had corrected him in his youth.

 She told him the most important thing was 'Family Loyalty,' arguing that when all else is taken away... money, possessions, power... that the only thing you have left is family.

 And now, knowing her husband was about to die, she had changed her mind.

 Draco was right.
 The most important thing of all was Love.

 Hermione wanted to hug him, but knew that it would abruptly end her visit and have the guards flying into the room and taking Draco away.
 She would have her pass revoked and would never be permitted to see him again.